nwnxee/unified/NWNXLib/External/zydis/README.md

 <p align="center">Fast and lightweight x86/x86-64 disassembler library.</p>

+# NOTE

+This is a minimal copy of the original [Zydis repo](https://github.com/zyantific/zydis), including only the files necessary for NWNX to work.

 ## Features
 - Supports all x86 and x86-64 (AMD64) instructions and [extensions](./include/Zydis/Generated/EnumISAExt.h)
 - Optimized for high performance